-Jeremiah McCall (@gamingthepast) has been teaching high school history for more than 15 years, mostly at Cincinnati Country Day School.
+Jeremiah McCall, PhD. (@gamingthepast) has taught high school history 20 years, mostly at Cincinnati Country Day School.
 His first professional love is high school teaching, especially designing instructional strategies that will engage and challenge his students to learn and grow.
-In addition to more conventional courses, Jeremiah also teaches senior electives on (tabletop) historical simulation design, and the intersection of serious games and contemporary global issues.
-Jeremiah’s primary training is in history with a PhD in ancient history from Ohio State University; he authored a book on the cavalry of the Roman Republic, a second on the Roman aristocrat M. Claudius Marcellus and is currently writing a historical biography of the Fabius Maximus family to be published by Pen and Sword press.
-In 2011 Jeremiah completed a guidebook for teachers who wish to use simulation games in the history class.
-Titled Gaming the Past: Using Video Games to Teach Secondary History, the book was published by Routledge.
-As an extension of his teaching philosophy — that history is primarily the study and evaluation of competing interpretations of the past — Jeremiah has conducted numerous classroom implementations of historical simulations as historical interpretations.
-He maintains the website gamingthepast.net, one of the primary sites devoted to the use of historical simulations in classroom teaching and beyond.
+In addition to more conventional courses, Jeremiah also teaches senior electives on interactive history and (tabletop) historical simulation design.
+Jeremiah’s primary training is in ancient history; he authored a book on the cavalry of the Roman Republic, and three subsequent books on Roman history topics for Pen&Sword Press.
+In 2011 Jeremiah published Gaming the Past: Using Video Games to Teach Secondary History with Routledge.
+As an extension of his teaching philosophy — that history is primarily the study and evaluation of competing interpretations of the past — Jeremiah has conducted numerous classroom implementations of historical games as historical interpretations.
+He maintains the website gamingthepast.net, one of the primary sites devoted to the use of historical games as history in classroom teaching and beyond.
 When first asked to craft a Play the Past byline in 2010, Jeremiah wrote, “he also plays far more video games — particularly RPGs and strategy — than you’d think he could find time for.”
 Now he dreams of the days when he used to have that much time to play.